rosepearson/GeoFabrics/README.md

 # GeoFabrics

 The GeoFabrics and associated sub-packages include routines and classes for combining point (i.e. LiDAR), vector (i.e. catchment of interest, infrastructure) and raster (i.e. reference DEM) to generate a hydrologically conditioned raster.

+GeoFabrics also contains support for downloading all LiDAR tiles within a spectified polygon (catchment region) from OpenTopography.
+This functionality is contained in the lidar_fetch module, and an example of its usage can be found in tests/test_lidar_fetch.

 ## import into a conda environment
 You can use this package by using pip to install the package and dependencies using the following command (say in a conda terminal to add it to that environment):